- SEPA Member States

 1. Republic of Ireland customers

-- Domestic transfers are now known as SEPA transfers and allow you to make euro payments to SEPA Zone countries
+- Domestic transfers are now known as SEPA transfers and allow you to make euro payments to SEPA Zone states

 - Domestic payees have been renamed SEPA payees with account details converted to BIC and IBAN